A century of decisions

 On September 23, Frank Osgood inaugurates Seattle's first streetcar line—horse-drawn cars running down 2nd Avenue.
 For a nickel, passengers could ride the region's first mass transit system.
 Construction was financed by leading citizens including Arthur Denny, Thomas Burke, and George Kinnear.

-Seattle's muddy, treacherous roads made the streetcar an instant success.
+Why it matters — Seattle's muddy, treacherous roads made the streetcar an instant success.
 Downtown retailers had feared streetcars would frighten horse traffic, forcing Osgood to select 2nd Avenue instead of 1st.
 This began Seattle's streetcar era, which would last 57 years and shape the city's neighborhoods.